-Applying the wax onto the wood without preparing it, is a mistake.
+Applying the wax onto the wood without first preparing it is a mistake.
 So you should take your time to prepare the wood for waxing, in this way you’ll achieve better results.
 For example, if you’re waxing wooden furniture that has hardware such as hinges and handles, you should remove them for an even application.

 If it’s a piece of virgin wood, the most recommended preparation is to sand it to give it smoothness and eliminate imperfections.
 In the case of holes or dents, you’ll have to fill them.
 After this, you should sand the wood and remove any dust.
-In the case of wooden floors, you should sweep them very well so that it’s clean and free from dust and dirt.
+In the case of wooden floors, you should sweep them very well so that they’re clean and free from dust and dirt.

-Only when you’re using finishing wax can you skip these steps, since at the time of its application the wood would’ve already been sanded, painted, or varnished.
+Only when you’re using finishing wax can you skip these steps, since at the time of its application the wood has already been sanded, painted, or varnished.
 This is ideal for reviving the finish or applying an extra layer of protection.

 Waxing wood: use wood stain

-In the market, you can find different types of wood stains such as those made from water, oils, gels, synthetic, polyvalent, and hydroalcoholic stains.
+On the market, you can find different types of wood stains such as those made from water, oils, gels, synthetic, polyvalent, and hydroalcoholic stains.

 Waxing the wood